VinothiniBS/VinothiniBS/README.md

 ---

 ## 🧠 Summary
 Data Analyst with a proven track record in analytics, SAP integrations, and full-stack development.
 I work with Python, SQL, and Power BI to build pipelines, automate workflows, and turn complex data into decisions that matter.
-Whether it's a dashboard, a forecasting model, or an end-to-end ETL pipeline — I focus on delivering clean, scalable solutions with real business impact.
+Whether it's a dashboard, a forecasting model, or an end-to-end ETL pipeline, I focus on delivering clean, scalable solutions with real business impact.
 Open to data analytics, data integration, or hybrid analytics-engineering roles.

 ---